 Information and Training

 In conjunction with the Vermont Department of Education, the Commission strives to reduce and eliminate harassment in schools by providing information and training opportunities for school staff and administrators.
 To that end, the HRC provides workshops on bullying and harassment to entire school districts and supervisory unions but cannot offer training to individual schools.
-Over the past ten years, the HRC has conducted workshops for administrative and other school staff for the Windham Southeast Supervisory Union, the Rutland Central Supervisory Union, the Vermont Principals' Association, Southwest Vermont Supervisory Union, Caledonia North Supervisory Union, and the Burlington School District.
-Workshops are also provided at various education conferences throughout the year such as the Small School Conference, the Vermont Principals' Association Leadership Academy, the Vermont Superintedents' Association and Vermont School Boards Association conference, and the Vermont Association for Physical Education, Recreation, and Dance.
-In addition, the HRC, in conjunction with the DOE, conducts workshops twice a year, once in the spring and once in the fall, for school staff about information and techniques for investigating complaints of harassment and about cyberbullying/cyberharassment.
-If you are interested in hosting a workshop in your school district/supervisory union, education association, or parent-teacher association, or would like information about upcoming workshops, please contact Tracey Tsugawa at 800-416-2010, ext.
-2493 or email@example.com.
+Over the past ten years, the HRC has conducted workshops for administrative and other school staff for the Windham Southeast Supervisory Union, the Rutland Central Supervisory Union, the Vermont Principals' Association, Southwest Vermont Supervisory Union, Caledonia North Supervisory Union, Grand Isle Supervisory Union, Chittenden South Supervisory Union, Winooski School District, Springfield School District, and Burlington School District.
+Workshops are also sometimes provided at various education conferences throughout the year such as the Small School Conference, the Vermont Principals' Association Leadership Academy, the Vermont Superintedents' Association and Vermont School Boards Association conference, and the Vermont Association for Physical Education, Recreation, and Dance.
+In addition, the HRC, conducts statewide workshops twice a year, once in the spring and once in the fall, for school staff about information and techniques for investigating complaints of bullying, harassment, and cyberbullying/cyberharassment.
+If you are interested in hosting a workshop in your school district/supervisory union, education association, or would like information about upcoming workshops, please contact Tracey Tsugawa at 800-416-2010, ext.
+2493 or firstname.lastname@example.org.